 The MLD MAC Address Present subfield is set to 1 if the MLD MAC Address field is present in the Common Info field.
+Otherwise the MLD MAC Address Present subfield is set to 0.

+The Link ID Info Present subfield is set to 1 if the Link ID Info subfield is present in the Common Info field.
+Otherwise the Link ID Info Present subfield is set to 0.

-Otherwise the subfield is set to 0.
+The Change Sequence Present subfield is set to 1 if the Change Sequence subfield is present in the Common Info field.
+Otherwise the Change Sequence Present subfield is set to 0.

-The Common Info field carries information that are common to all the links and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic variant Multi-Link element) to 9.4.2.295b.3 (Probe Request variant Multi-Link element)).
+The Common Info field carries information that are common to all the links except for Link ID Info subfield and Change Sequence subfield which are for the link on which the multi-link element is sent and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic variant Multi-Link element) to 9.4.2.295b.3 (Probe Request variant Multi-Link element)).

 The Link Info field carries information specific to the links and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic variant Multi-Link element) to 9.4.2.295b.3 (Probe Request variant Multi-Link element)).